JsonAsAsset/JsonAsAsset/README.md

 #
 > [!TIP]
 > ### Want to import entire asset chains automatically? 💡
-> Enable Cloud in Plugin Settings, and setup a Cloud Server.
+> Make sure Cloud is enabled in Plugin Settings, and setup a Cloud Server.
 [Click here to get to Cloud releases.](https://github.com/Tectors/j0.dev/releases)
 >
 > Once the Cloud is started, JsonAsAsset will fetch every referenced asset for you hands-free.